hugolepeytre/Genetic-Multi-Agent-Travelling-Salesman/README.txt

 each bit comes from either parent with equal probabilities.
 You also get 2 children.

 Mutation :
-Apply mutation algo to each new individual
+Apply mutation algo to each new individual.
+Here we give each object a probability of swapping with a uniformly chosen random one

 Choose a way to represent mutation/crossover that ensures only valid solutions are created ? https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm) talks about this